tempxxx2/Electrum-XLM/docs/dip3/op_own_howto.md

-# Setup masterode with combined owner and operator
+# Setup masternode with combined owner and operator

 Create DIP3 masternode on standard P2PKH wallet with wizard.